fernicar/langchain-groq-TINS-Edition/README.md

 ## Acknowledgments

+*   Special thanks to ScuffedEpoch for the TINS methodology and the initial example.
-*   Special thanks to the AI assistant for its initial contribution to the project.
+*   Thanks to the free tier AI assistant for its initial contribution to the project.
 *   Gratitude to the Groq team for their API and support.
 *   Thanks to the Langchain and PySide6 communities for their respective libraries and documentation.
 *   Augment extension for VS Code